BIOL115-MSUM/BIOL115-MSUM.github.io/artificial-selection.md

 ## Introduction

-In this activity you will apply what you learned in the Finch Example and the Bluestem Variation activities to analyze a new dataset.
+In this activity you will apply what you learned in the Finch Selection Example and the Intraspecific Variation activities to analyze a new dataset.

 Students at Minnesota State University Moorhead conducted an experiment to determine the effect of artificial selection in Wisconsin Fast Plants (*Brassica rapa*).
 The students grew plants for 10 days and then counted the number of trichomes (hairlike structures) on the edge of the first true leaf of each plant.
 The 75% of plants with the fewest trichomes were removed from the population.
 The remaining plants were allowed to flower, were fertilized with each other, and produced seeds.
 Those seeds were planted, and the offspring generation were allowed to grow for 10 days.
 At that point the students counted the trichomes on the offspring genertation.